 Baptism marks somebody's official entry into the Christian Church.
 That is why it is sometimes called a christening, the time when we are publicly recognised as a Christian.

-Confirmation is the Sacrament that confirms the Baptism, so also if call Confirmation, because it renews its promises.
-Baptism and Confirmation print character indestructible; why are Sacraments that can be received only once in life.
-This Sacrament gives to those who have been baptised by decision outside the opportunity, before the Church, confirm the commitments made by other people on your behalf, in your Baptism.
+Confirmation is the Sacrament that confirms the Baptism, so is called Confirmation because it renews its promises.
+Baptism and Confirmation print an indestructible character, and they are Sacraments that can only be received once in a life time.
+Confirmation gives people the opportunity to confirm the commitments made by others on their behalf at Baptism.

 The Eucharist is the sacrament instituted by Jesus Christ and must be renewed at least once a week, in Sunday Mass, because it is Christ himself in the form of Bread and Wine, that is present in our midst.

-Penance is a sacrament established by Jesus Christ, giving power to his Apostles and Disciples to forgive sins, whose right outside accorded to Bishops and Priests.
+Penance is a Sacrament established by Jesus Christ, giving power to his Apostles and Disciples to forgive sins.
+This right is accorded to Bishops and Priests.

 Anointing of the Sick

 This Sacrament was promulgated by the Apostle James (Lower) through his Epistle: "Anyone of you is sick?
 Please call the priests of the Church to pray for him, anointing him with oil in the name of the Lord.